Emily Slosberg

-Emily Slosberg is an American politician who sits in the Florida House of Representatives.
-She represents the Boca Raton area and is a member of the Florida Democratic Party.
+Emily Slosberg is an American politician who represented the Boca Raton area in the Florida House of Representatives from 2016 through 2022 and is a member of the Florida Democratic Party.
 She ran in 2016 succeeding her father Irving Slosberg.
 She introduced a bill in 2018 to make it an offense to leave a young child in a car for more than 15 minutes.